konsoletyper/teavm-site/_docs/intro/getting-started.md

 title: Getting started
 ---

-There are several options of using TeaVM.
-One is Maven build.
+There are several options for using TeaVM.
+One is a Maven build.
-The easiest way to create a new TeaVM project is to type in the command line:
+The easiest way to create a new TeaVM project is to type in this command:

 ```bash
 mvn -DarchetypeCatalog=local \